Manas1820/revy/README.md

 ## Goals

-- [ ] Initialize the .git directory
+- [x] Initialize the .revy directory
 - [ ] Read a blob object
 - [ ] Create a blob object
 - [ ] Read a tree object